thismatters/django-svelte/README.md

 ## Scope

-This package mainly consists of a templatetags which facilitate the import of the js/css bundle created by Svelte/Rollup/Node.js into your template.
-For this package to be useful you will also need the Svelte/Rollup/Node.js which produces the js/css bundle; consider using the accompanying project [django-svelte-template](https://github.com/thismatters/django-svelte-template/) as a starting point for your Svelte frontend.
-It has been modified to work easily alongside this package.
-If you run into any problems see the [demo project](./demo_project/) within this repo for an example of these two projects working together.
+This package mainly consists of a templatetags which facilitate the import of JS/CSS bundles created by Svelte/Vite/Node.js into your template.
+For this package to be useful you will also need the Svelte/Vite/Node.js which produces the JS/CSS bundle.
+The [svelte demo project](demo_project/svelte/) walks you through setting this up from scratch.

+## Compatibility

+This package was originally written during the Svelte 3 days and was bundled by Rollup.
+Version 0.1.7 and prior were devoted to supporting this stack.
+Newer versions of this package _ought_ to support that old stack, but they are untested.

+Version 0.2.0 and on support Svelte 4 bundled by Vite and demonstrate how to get started with this updated stack

 ## Installation